KatemaNL/deep_learning_util/README.md

 - gcc: 4.8.5
 - g++: 4.8.5
 - bazel: 0.15.0

+Is used this build to work with:
+- keras: 2.2.4
+- keras-applications: 1.0.6
+- keras-preprocessing: 1.0.5

 A download link for the resulting wheel will follow here shortly.